 Virtual Machines (VMs) in Azure come in predefined sizes that are called families or series.
 An individual VM is often referred to as an instance.
 Different VM families are designed for common use-cases and are comprised of certain amounts of CPU cores and GB of RAM.
 It’s not possible to arbitrarily mix and match CPU cores and GB of RAM as can be done with Hyper-V and VMware.
 Therefore, it is important to understand the specific VM Series you wish to deploy when thinking through the specific IT environment you are deploying in Microsoft Azure.

-Here, we will focus on a few of the most common Azure VM Series and when to use each.
+Here, we will focus on five of the most common Azure VM Series, how they compare to each other, and when to use each.

 Entry-level economical VMs for dev/test *